dilshadparambil/Python_100.days.of.code/Intermediate/d15/README.md

 📄 [View Solution](solution.py) 📄 [View My code](d15.py)

 ### 🧠 Concepts Covered
-- Dictionaries for storing menu items and resources
+- Using **dictionaries** to store menu items, prices, and resources
-- Functions for modular code (report generation, resource check, transaction check, coffee making)
+- Creating **functions** for modular tasks (report generation, resource check, transaction check, making coffee)
-- Loops for continuous operation until turned off
+- Using **loops** for continuous machine operation until turned off
-- Conditional statements for different machine commands
+- Applying **conditional statements** to handle different commands (`off`, `report`, drink orders)
-- Floating-point calculations for money handling
+- Performing **floating-point calculations** for money handling
-- Rounding for change calculations
+- **Rounding values** when returning change to customers

 ### 📝 Instructions

-1. **Prompt user**:
+1. **Prompt the User**
    - Ask: `"What would you like? (espresso/latte/cappuccino):"`
-   - Check the input and decide the next action.
+   - Process the input and take the appropriate action.
-   - After serving a drink or completing an action, show the prompt again for the next customer.
+   - After serving a drink or completing another task, re-display the prompt for the next customer.

-2. **Turn off the machine**:
+2. **Turn Off the Machine**
-   - If the user types `"off"`, stop the program.
+   - If the user types `"off"`, terminate the program immediately.
+   - This serves as a hidden feature for maintainers.

-3. **Print report**:
+3. **Print Report**
-   - If the user types `"report"`, display current resources:
+   - If the user types `"report"`, display the current status of machine resources:
      ```
      Water: 100ml
      Milk: 50ml